ryanmorr/carbon/README.md

 ## Usage

-Carbon is a tiny, low-level, no-nonsense, virtual DOM implementation.
-No components, no hooks, no special functionality, just efficient DOM rendering:
+Carbon is a tiny, low-level, no-nonsense, but extendable virtual DOM implementation.
+It provides only efficient DOM rendering, but with the ability to add middleware to expand functionality:

 ``` javascript
 import { h, render } from '@ryanmorr/carbon';